-Service unit funds can be instrumental in helping a service unit experience membership growth and retention, offer exciting program opportunities, and introduce Girl Scouting to the broader community.

-But this can only happy if the funds are properly tracked and used for the legitimate purposes of supporting leadership development and training of its volunteers, providing support to troop and girls in need, providing service to the community, and facilitating fun events and activities that engage girls, their families, and community members.
+Service unit funds can be instrumental in helping a service unit experience membership growth and retention, offer exciting program opportunities, and introduce Girl Scouts to the broader community.
+Funds must be properly tracked and used for the legitimate purposes of supporting leadership development and training of its volunteers, providing support to troop and girls in need, providing service to the community, and facilitating fun events and activities that engage girls, their families, and community members.